gohugoio/hugo/docs/content/en/getting-started/configuration.md

 HUGO_NUMWORKERMULTIPLIER
 : Can be set to increase or reduce the number of workers used in parallel processing in Hugo.
 If not set, the number of logical CPUs will be used.

-## Configuration Lookup Order

-Similar to the template [lookup order][], Hugo has a default set of rules for searching for a configuration file in the root of your website's source directory as a default behavior:

-1. `./config.toml`
-2. `./config.yaml`
-3. `./config.json`

-In your `config` file, you can direct Hugo as to how you want your website rendered, control your website's menus, and arbitrarily define site-wide parameters specific to your project.

 ## Example Configuration